 Very good harmonic distortion performance.
 These headphones show low amounts of harmonic distortion throughout the range, regardless of the level.
 There is a small rise in distortion in the upper bass and mid ranges at 100dB SPL, but significantly less than most other headphones.

-Mediocre noise isolation.
+Mediocre noise isolation for the HyperX Stinger.
 These headphones don't have active noise cancellation and therefore do not isolate in the bass range.
-In the mid range they achieve an isolation of 10dB, which is decent.
+In the mid-range, they achieve an isolation of 10dB, which is decent.
 In the treble range, they achieve an isolation of 34 dB, which is good.

 Very good recording quality.
 Low-frequency response is well extended, and the overall response is quite flat up to 5KHz.
 However, the response cuts off above that frequency, making voice sound airless, which is disappointing since these headphones are wired and not limited by wireless bandwidth.